ATO turns up the heat on debt collection

 Consequently, you or your business, are now more likely than ever to have increased interaction with the ATO over tax amounts that are in arrears or unsettled.
 This situation becomes more daunting and increasingly difficult to manage if the debt remains unpaid for some time, as it will increase due to general interest charges (GIC) and other penalties imposed.

-The most common ways individuals or businesses accumulate debt with the ATO include:
+Common ways individuals or businesses accumulate debt with the ATO include:

 • Failing to pay their tax